icodewith-ai/icodewithai-code/content/blog/why-dev-ai-agents-need-a-design-system.md

 That's when it clicked: what we're missing isn't just better context engineering, it's a design system for AI dev chat.

-And it's important to clarify—what I'm talking about here is not standardizing the content itself.
+And it's important to clarify, what I'm talking about here is not standardizing the content itself.
 That will always be somewhat unpredictable, depending on the model you're using.
 What I'm focused on is standardizing the presentation layer, the way that content gets displayed once the AI generates it.
 That's where a design system shines: it makes the output predictable, scannable, and consistent across agents, even if the content underneath is still non-deterministic.

 > Design System shine by making the output predictable, scannable, and consistent across agents, even if the content underneath is still non-deterministic.